zhenglab/Analytic-ICP/README.md

  * SmoothAdjustment DLL code
  * Test application code

 The SmoothAdjustment dynamic link library constitutes the primary framework of this project.
-It is designed to perform specific operations on the registered surfaces, including adjustments, measurements, and more.
+It is designed to perform specific operations on the registered surfaces, including visualization, measurements, and more.
 Currently, it relies on Analytic-ICP, but it can also utilize (rely on) other registration algorithms.

 # Prerequisites
  * Visual Studio 2013